Warfarin and Vitamin K: Can You Take Them Together?

 What should I do if I accidentally took a vitamin K supplement while on warfarin?

 Do not double or skip your warfarin dose unless your clinician tells you to.
-Contact your healthcare provider or anticoagulation clinic, especially if the vitamin K dose was high, you took it more than once, or you have a history of unstable INR results.
+Contact your healthcare provider or anticoagulation clinic, especially if the vitamin K amount was high, you took it more than once, or you have a history of unstable INR results.

 Are there alternatives to warfarin if I want fewer food and vitamin interactions?